CubePilot/cubepilot-docs/herelink/upgrading-firmware.md

 After upgrading the Herelink firmware you may be required to activate your device, you will be presented with the 'Update Device' Screen

+**Note: Herelink must be connected to an internet connection via WiFi to activate.**

+* Connect Herelink to you WiFi connection from the settings menue

 ![](../.gitbook/assets/activation1.jpg)

-* You must first connect your Herelink to a internet connection via WiFi

-* Once connected to WiFi select you region then click 'Proceed'
+* Select you region then click 'Proceed'

 ![](../.gitbook/assets/activation3.jpg)